Learn all about Cisco, Texas and what we have to offer.

 The Union Pacific Railroad (UP), is a freight-hauling railroad that operates 8,300 locomotives over 32,200 miles (51,800 km) routes in 23 U.S. states west of Chicago and New Orleans.
 The east-west line passes through the north side of Cisco on a daily basis.

 City And Rural Rides (CARR) is a rural public transit service operated by Central Texas Rural Transit District.
 Transportation is available to the general public, including Cisco.
-Anyone may schedule a ride to any location in our service area and to limited cities out of our area.
+Anyone may schedule a ride to any location in the service area and to limited cities out of the area.
 CARR can be used for various reasons including shopping, work, beauty shop visits, visiting family or friends, and doctor visits.
 CARR requires that trips be scheduled one business day in advance by 3:30 p.m.

 Cisco is best represented by the total demographic summary of Eastland County as a whole.
 While the city population is approximately 3,800, the majority of the population resides outside the city.